crypticcu/biblio/README.md

  * APA
  * Chicago

- ...each available to use in three different formats:
+each available to use in three different formats:
  * Website
  * Book
  * Article